Now it’s a common expression, used so often there’s a TV series called “Suits” now successfully ending its second season.

 and wear your suit if you like.

-Just be sure it’s the one fitted just for you for your true form,
+Just be sure it’s the one fitted just for you and your true form,